Classify to Simplify

 I could continue to build out this classification set by adding family and genus, but that would make quite a large list.
 So I am going to skip right ahead and add a few species within these orders.

-Classification sets definitely aren’t limited to wildlife use cases and can be applied to anything from crop types to religious groups.
+Classification sets definitely aren’t limited to wildlife and environmental se cases and can be applied to anything from crop types to religious groups.
 Create an account and explore it for yourself!